 About the Project

 The Sino-German project is jointly implemented by GIZ and the National Development Reform Commission (NDRC) on behalf of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
-The project supports knowledge and experience exchange between Chinese, European and German experts and key stakeholders related to emissions trading.
+The aim of the project is to strengthen the capacity of China’s key institutions and stakeholders for establishing emissions trading systems (ETS) on regional and national levels.
 The introduction of this market-based approach in China is seen as a major contribution to the achievement of the government’s ambitious emissions reduction targets.

-The project supports Chinese decision makers and key stakeholders on the national and local level to develop sufficient capacities for the establishment and implementation of an effective emissions trading scheme in China.
+The project supports Chinese decision makers and key stakeholders on the national and local level to develop sufficient capacities for the establishment and implementation of effective emissions trading systems in China.